ischlag/fast-weight-transformers/README.md

 ## Language Modelling & Machine Translation
 The toolkit and scripts for language modeling experiments can be found at [IDSIA/lmtool-fwms](https://github.com/IDSIA/lmtool-fwms).

 For machine translation experiments, we ported the different attention functions implemented in the language modeling toolkit to the multi-head attention implementation in [FAIRSEQ](https://github.com/pytorch/fairseq).

 ## Citation
 ```
-TODO
+@article{schlag2021linear,
+      title={Linear Transformers Are Secretly Fast Weight Memory Systems},
+      author={Imanol Schlag and Kazuki Irie and Jürgen Schmidhuber},
+      journal={Preprint arXiv:2102.11174},
+      year={2021}
+}
 ```